abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/puppet/installation.md

 ```

 ### Build and install the Puppet gem
+The **Puppet gem** provides the core Puppet framework, including its CLI, manifest parser, and resource management engine.

 Builds and installs the Puppet 8.10.0 package from source into your Ruby environment.

 ```console